 While on the bench, Judge Evans asked for and received a separation of the duties handled by the circuit and district courts, so that the district courts handled all of the trial work while the circuit court dealt only with the growing number of appeals.
 Judge Evans' request to physically separate the courts resulted in the construction of the U.S. Court of Appeals building at 1212 Lake Shore Drive in Chicago.

 The University of Wisconsin Law School Moot Court Board is pleased to honor the career of Evan A. Evans by inviting schools to argue constitutional issues in the hope of living up to his high standard of appellate advocacy.
 Judge Evans, noted during his years of private practice for both his brief-writing and his outstanding oral advocacy, left as his legacy a standard of excellence in the field of appellate advocacy which inspired the dedication of this competition.

-Note: Please refer to the Web links provided to obtain up-to-date information about important dates and deadlines.
+Note: Please refer to the provided links to obtain up-to-date information about important dates and deadlines.

 Seattle University School of Law

 Justin Gorney, Vice Chair

 For information about judging opportunities, please contact Judge Relations Chair Davis Haas, 2L.